ss3468/CS280/Shajee_CS280 HW#1/README.md

-Using Java or C++ determine the motion of a knight on a chess board starting from a corner of the board and displays its path of motion
+Using Java or C++ determine the motion of a knight on a chess board starting from a corner of the board and display its path of motion.
+The piece moves in the same direction till it reaches the opposite end of the board then switches directions after that.
+The knight is not allowed to go to any of the previous spots it landed on.
+This keeps going till it can't move to any new spot.